 CONS

-The Hydro Flask Trail Series is one of the few bottles in my collection that actually fits in most standard cup holders.
-With a 2.75-inch diameter, it is almost impossible for it not to fit, which, considering I own many reusable water bottles, is a rare and very welcome feature.
+The Hydro Flask Trail Series is one of two Hydro Flasks in my collection that actually fits in most standard cup holders.
+With a 2.75-inch diameter, it is almost impossible for it not to fit.

 This bottle stands out from other Hydro Flasks in more ways than one.
 It was designed with hiking and outdoor activities in mind, which explains its impressively light weight, just 11 ounces.
 Stainless steel bottles usually come with some heft, but not this one.
 You pick it up, and you can immediately feel the difference.